googlecodelabs/cloud-nebulous-serverless/README.md

 When running on App Engine or Cloud Functions, this sample app uses the default web server that comes with those services (`gunicorn`).
 For Cloud Run, developers must start their own web server; this sample app again chooses Flask's development server (but can be configured to your server of choice; `gunicorn` can be enabled if uncommented in the configuration.

-A "fourth" product, [App Engine Flexible](https://cloud.google.com/appengine/docs/flexible), which sits somewhere between App Engine Standard and Cloud Run, is out-of-scope for these sample apps at this time.
+A "fourth" product, [App Engine (flexible environment)](https://cloud.google.com/appengine/docs/flexible), which sits somewhere between App Engine standard environment and Cloud Run, is out-of-scope for these sample apps at this time.

 ## Language/web framework options